-CLD 422 Co-ordinate work with families CLD 412 Evaluate and co-ordinate the environment for ildren and families is unit needs to be assessed in accordance with Skills Care and Development's QCF Assessment inciples. arning outcomes 2, 3 and 4 must be assessed in a il ir
+Additional information about the unit: Relationship to occupational standards CCLD 422 Co-ordinate work with families CCLD 412 Evaluate and co-ordinate the environment for children and families Additional unit assessment requirements This unit needs to be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
+Learning outcomes 2, 3 and 4 must be assessed in a real work environment.